Row64/GPU-Script/Doc/FAQ.md

 UILib::DragStart()
 ```

 will return true for only one frame of drawing.
 So you can do something more complicated like begin a drag rectangle.
-And you're guaranteed to be aligned with the Vulkan draw.
+And you're guaranteed to be aligned with the Vulkan® draw.

 Under the hood this is happening both in `PipelineManager::UpdateUIInputs` and ImGui.
 They make sure that a change value is only for one frame.
 Either carrying over last value (mouse change) or buffering values (key change) and filling state.